Sukelluskello/mitre-assistant/README.md

 <br/>

 # *Baseline*
-Use the `baseline` subcommand after you download your matrix, to create the custom database that is required before you conduct your searches.
+Use the `baseline` subcommand after you download your matrix to create the custom database that is required before you conduct your searches.

 You baseline a matrix with any of the keywords:  `enterprise` or `mobile` or `pre-attack`